- Home

 - You have the right to be represented by an attorney

 - You will be informed of the charge that has been filed against you.
-The range of punishment in the City of Ferguson is a fine of up to $1,000 and/or a jail sentence of up to 3 months.
+The range of punishment in the City of Ferguson is a fine of up to $1,000 and/or a jail sentence of up to 90 days.
+(Sec.
+1-15)

 - You have the right to plead not guilty and have a trial, including a jury trial.

-- At a trial, the City is required to prove that you are guilty beyond a reasonable doubt
+- At a trial, the City is required to prove that you are guilty beyond a reasonable doubt.

-- You or your attorney will have the right to question the witnesses who testify against you
+- You or your attorney will have the right to question the witnesses who testify against you.

 - You can call witnesses to testify on your behalf